 Many images come to mind when picturing winter in North Lake Tahoe.
-One may think of world-renowned ski and board resorts and images to the likes of Jonny Moseley and Shaun White tearing up the mountain.
-North Lake Tahoe is also packed with tubing, snow activities and a brand new ice rink to fill up an entire weekend with family-friendly fun.
+Some may think of the world-renowned ski resorts and images of the ski and ride greats like Jonny Moseley or Shaun White tearing up the mountain.
+But there’s almost nothing as quintessential to winter as sledding, ice skating and just plain playing in the snow.
+Luckily North Lake Tahoe is packed with tubing, snow activities and ice rinks to fill up your schedule with family-friendly fun.

 Granlilbakken: Granlibakken ski area features a groomed snowplay area with rental saucers for sledding.
+Night sledding is also available on Saturday evenings.
+Zoom down the hill, lit by marketplace lights and fun disco lighting, before grabbing delicious Mexican food and hot toddies from their on-site food truck.
 Open daily, weather permitting.